2014–15 MacroMonitor Survey Weighting Procedures

-The MacroMonitor target for weighting to the national household population in the U.S. is economic household units—a definition that allows households to have more than one economic unit.
-The U.S. Bureau of the Census defines households as persons sharing a common dwelling unit.
+The MacroMonitor target for weighting to the national household population in the United States is economic-household units—a definition that allows households to have more than one economic unit.
+The US Bureau of the Census defines households as persons sharing a common dwelling unit.
 The MacroMonitor definition of economic household includes families, individuals living alone, and two or more adults living together in a common dwelling who share basic finances.
 Thus, adults who live together but are unrelated and unmarried—such as housemates, roomers, a cohabiting couple, resident employees, or adult children or other relatives who might contribute to the housing expenses but otherwise maintain separate finances—count as separate economic households.

-The KnowledgePanel® sample design began as an equal probability sample with several enhancements incorporated to improve efficiency.
-Since any alteration in the selection process is a deviation from a pure equal probability sample design, statistical weighting adjustments were made to the data to offset known selection deviations.
-These adjustments were incorporated in the sample's base weight.
+The KnowledgePanel sample design began as an equal-probability sample, incorporating several enhancements to improve efficiency.
+Because any alteration in the selection process is a deviation from a pure equal-probability sample design, statistical weighting adjustments to the data offset known selection deviations.
+We have incorporated these adjustments in the sample's base weight.

-Lastly, a set of study-specific post-stratification weights were constructed to adjust for the study's sample design and survey non-response.
-The 2010–11 MacroMonitor study-specific weights are based on household level demographic and geographic distributions for the non-institutionalized, civilian population ages 18+ from the Current Population Survey (CPS), March 2010 Supplement.
-Respondents were weighted to the derived benchmark distributions presented in Table 1.
+Last, we constructed a set of study-specific post-stratification weights to adjust for the study's sample design and survey nonresponse.
+Unless otherwise noted, the 2014–15 MacroMonitor study-specific weights are based on household-level demographic and geographic distributions for the noninstitutionalized civilian population ages 18+ from the Current Population Survey, March 2014 Supplement.
+Respondents were weighted to the derived benchmark distributions in Table 1.

-Comparable distributions were calculated using all completed cases from the field data.
-Since study sample sizes are typically too small to accommodate a complete cross-tabulation of all the survey benchmark variables, an iterative proportional fitting is used for the post-stratification weighting adjustment.
+We calculated comparable distributions using all completed cases from the field data.
+Because study-sample sizes are typically too small to accommodate a complete cross-tabulation of all the survey benchmark variables, we used an iterative proportional fitting for the poststratification weighting adjustment.
 This procedure adjusts the sample data to the selected benchmark proportions.
-Through an iterative convergence process, the weighted sample data were optimally fitted to the marginal distributions.
+The weighted sample data optimally fitted to the marginal distributions through an iterative convergence process.

 |$50 000 to $74 999||17.6|